CodeShayk/Parsley.Net/Parsley.md

     }
 }
 ```
-Now parsing the file should hydrate data correctly to the FileLine class and its nested name type.
+Now parsing the file should hydrate data correctly to the Employee FileLine class and its nested name type.